Canada will impose nationwide carbon price: minister

-TORONTO Canada will impose a carbon price on provinces that do not adequately regulate emissions by themselves, Environment Minister Catherine McKenna said on Sunday without giving details on how the Liberal government will do so.
+TORONTO (Reuters) - Canada will impose a carbon price on provinces that do not adequately regulate emissions by themselves, Environment Minister Catherine McKenna said on Sunday without giving details on how the Liberal government will do so.

 Speaking on the CTV broadcaster's "Question Period," a national politics talk show, McKenna said the new emissions regime will be in place sometime in October, before a federal-provincial meeting on the matter.

-She said the government will have a "backstop" for provinces which do not comply.
-She did not elaborate or address questions on penalties for defiance.
+She only said the government will have a "backstop" for provinces that do not comply, but did not address questions on penalties for defiance.

 Canada's 10 provinces, which enjoy significant jurisdiction over the environment, have been wary of Ottawa's intentions and have said they should be allowed to cut carbon emissions their own way.